 - Will actively contribute to the development of leaders in the health informatics industry

-The Fellowship Program will be steered by a Governance Board which is made up of the ACHI Council plus representatives from the Health Informatics academic community and industry.
+The Fellowship by Training Program is steered by a Governance Board made up of the AIDH representatives and representatives from the Health Informatics academic community and industry.

-Applicants will be selected on the basis of their application, which will include:
+Applicants are selected on the basis of their application, which includes:

 - A research topic relevant to the field of Health Informatics